xvik/gradle-java-lib-plugin/README.md

 Platform published as BOM with custom artifact name (dual BOM: both project modules and dependencies).

 Sub-projects are java modules which use platform declared in the root project for dependency management.
-`pom.removeDependencyManagement()` prevents "leaking" platform into module poms (generated poms would contain just required dependencies with resolved versions)
+`maven.removeDependencyManagement()` prevents "leaking" platform into module poms (generated poms would contain just required dependencies with resolved versions)

 `groovy` plugin used just as an example (used for spock tests, main sources might be java-only): it could be `java` or `java-library` plugin.